Andonome/stories/rules.md

 - Distance: the spell targets something far away.
     * But if you cast too far away, the spell misses.
-- Duration: the spell lasts for a long time
+- Duration: the spell lasts for a long time (but the material can still disappear).
     * Unsure what to do with 'enduring fire'.
     * If you make a spell too enduring then the consequences depend on the spell, but *some spells* probably won't be good.
 - Duplication: the spell replicates many times.